DeepPavlovAdmin/convai/README.md

 During NIPS the `wild' live conversation can continue, and the best performing systems will be showcased and conversed with.

 We will declare winners in both the automated metrics tracks, and in the live evaluations (which will be considered the grand prize, being more important).
-The latter will consist of the average of the Turk and wild (volunteer) scores.
+The latter will consist of the weighted average of the Turk and wild (volunteer) scores.
 Finally, the solutions and any data collected will be made open source to the community.

 # Rules